FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 	:align: center
 	:width: 6in

-.. centered:: Sheet 1.1-1 Category 0 stop distance(rad)
+.. centered:: Table 1.1-1 Category 0 stop distance(rad)

 .. figure:: installation/012.png
 	:align: center
 	:width: 6in

-.. centered:: Sheet 1.1-2 Category 0 stop time (ms)
+.. centered:: Table 1.1-2 Category 0 stop time (ms)

 After the emergency stop, turn off the power, rotate the emergency stop button, and turn on the power to restart the robot.